dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.62/_index.md

 ![Updated AG Grid](UpdatedAGGrid.png)

-Ag-Grid has been updated and have several new abilities to be aware of:
+[AG-Grid](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/account-search/) has been updated and have several new abilities to be aware of:

 - The ‘hamburger’ symbol is replaced by a right click menu and the filter icon now handles filtering only.
 - Improved filter search allows users to locate values by searching any part of the text, not just the first word.